Rose Daphne in bloom

 A cherished garden plant for the intoxicating fragrance of its pink flowers in spring, low growing; often blooms twice a season, needing light shade and well-drained soil; never move once established

 Rose Daphne has fragrant rose tubular flowers along the branches in mid spring, which emerge from distinctive cherry red flower buds.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The narrow leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Rose Daphne is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and should never be pruned except to remove any dieback, as it tends not to take pruning well.
 It has no significant negative characteristics.

 Rose Daphne is recommended for the following landscape applications;

 Rose Daphne will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.

 This shrub does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is not particular as to soil pH, but grows best in clay soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.